 However, what do you do if something goes wrong?
 Even if your computer boots up and runs the first time, you might end up with issues down the road.

-In that case, you’re not going to have any tech support number to help you out.
+But still, in a situation like that, you’re not going to have any tech support number to help you out.
 Even if the part failed on its own and you have a warranty for the part, you’re still going to have to find out what caused the problem.

 In most cases though, the knowledge you gained from Self-Assembly will help you a great deal in fixing your PC-Problems.
-If that is not enough, there are boundless online Forums and subreddits that have a vast source of information.
+If that is not enough, there are boundless online forums and subreddits that have a vast source of information.

 Pre-built computers generally come with a warranty that covers everything in the machine, both hardware and software.
-If you have any issues, you can call tech support, or even ship your PC back to the manufacturer for repair or replacement, but in most cases this takes (a long) time.
+If you have any issues, you can call tech support, or even ship your PC back to the manufacturer for repair or replacement, but in most cases, this takes (a long) time.

-At the end of the day, is it worthwhile to buy a custom-built PC or assemble yourself over getting an off-the-shelf PC?
+At the end of the day, is it worthwhile to buy a custom-built PC or assemble one yourself over getting an off-the-shelf PC?

 It really depends on what you need.